29 Awesome Things to Do in Sedona Besides Hiking 2024

 How many days do you need to explore Sedona?

-For non-hikers, one day is sufficient to explore the highlights of Sedona.
 With a well-planned itinerary, you can enjoy a sunrise hot air balloon ride, scenic drives, visits to landmarks like the Chapel of the Holy Cross, and even spa experiences.

-So, wrapping it up – Sedona isn’t just about hiking.
+Wrapping it up – Sedona isn’t just about hiking.
 There’s a whole bunch of awesome things to do in Sedona besides hiking.

 So, embrace the unique charm of this Arizona gem and discover what else it has to offer besides its trails.